developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 applications and backends in various industries, there is the same pattern and approach for a desired authentication layer one might want to have.

-It usually includes some sort of consulatation with the Identity Provider, making sure the identity is coming from a trusted source, and then tightening it further by making an API call to the authorization server, making sure the identity is indeed allowed and granted access to such resource.
+It usually includes some sort of cunsultation with the Identity Provider, making sure the identity is coming from a trusted source, and then tightening it further by making an API call to the authorization server, making sure the identity is indeed allowed and granted access to such resource.

 The plugin architecture of Ory makes this back and forth quite straightforward.
-There is little you can't do with the provided services and with the right configuration and architectural mindset, you can secure many of the knowingly hard-to-protect applications.
+There is little you can't do with the [Ory] suite and with the right configuration and architectural mindset, you can secure many of the knowingly hard-to-protect applications.

 I can't recommend their products highly enough, being a happy customer and whatnot.
-But, even more so, knowing that it's easy to fall into the trap of thinking that one's security and authentication needs are beyond the common pattern happening around the industry and customization and in-house development is in order.
+But, even more so, knowing that it's easy to fall into the trap of thinking that one's security and authentication needs are beyond the common pattern happening around the industry

+It's tempting to think that customization and in-house development is in order.
 That is wrong, in my humble opinion.
 You will lose countless engineering hours making something not nearly as secure as what is already available as an off-the-shelf and opensource solution.